chrissamugana/aws-receipt-processor/cdk/README.md

-# Welcome to your CDK Python project!
+# CDK Python project!

 This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`